-After the second workshop a smaller selection of students will be offered up to three levels of Hallé placement experience:
+After the second workshop a smaller selection of students will be offered up to two levels of Hallé placement experience:

-Although all successful students will be involved in Stages 1 and 2, it is anticipated that a much smaller number will be offered the opportunity at Stage 3.
+Although all successful students will be involved in Stage 1, it is anticipated that a much smaller number will be offered the opportunity at Stage 2.
 The ultimate aim for each student is to perform well enough to be added to the Hallé’s list of extra players.

 This has previously involved string students from the Hallé String Leadership Scheme performing as soloists with the joint orchestra, working with Sir Mark Elder (Music Director of the Hallé and the RNCM’s International Chair of Conducting).
 This large-scale collaboration is testament to the close and productive working relationship between the two institutions.